kmulvey/grunt-beaker/README.md

 │   ├── [{date: d, size: s}, {date: d, size: s}]
 ```

-The data object collects mtime
+The data object collects mtime at millisecond resolution from getTime() and size in bytes.

 Sample config: